NHERI-SimCenter/SimCenterDocumentation/docs/common/developer_manual/architecture/desktop/architecture.rst

    Sequence diagram showing what happens when a Workflow runs Locally

 That is for the case where the computations are performed on the local computer.
 When the computations are performed remotely, the steps are different.
 The first 8 steps are the same.
 But now, the UQwrapper will not start the UQ engine.
 Instead, control is returned to the UI.
 The UI will, as shown in the following: (11) Compress the temporary folder.
-(12) Send the compressed folder to the remote HPC, shown in :numref:`figSequenceRemote`.
+(12) Send the compressed folder to the remote HPC, shown in :numref:`architecture figSequenceRemote`.
 (13) Start an application to perform the computations.
 All the remote data transfer and application invocation is down through a cloud service.
 The `TACC tapis <https://tapis-project.org/>`_ interface is used to provide SimCenter users with access to the TACC HPC resources through the DesignSafe portal.

-.. _figSequenceRemote:
+.. _architecture figSequenceRemote:

 .. figure:: figures/sequenceRemote.png
    :align: center